 It has big pedals and a wheel configuration designed to stay stable.
 There is storage under the seat, which may pop off with rough handling, but it is easy to snap back on.

 Parents say the trike holds up after a lot of use and their kids really enjoy riding it.
 There are some other color/style options for this trike as well, including Barbie and Thomas the Train.

-The Swagtron K6 Toddler Scooter, Convertible 4-in-1 Ride-On Balance Trike & Training Bike is designed for ages 2-5 to use in multiple ways.
+The Swagtron K6 Toddler Scooter is designed for ages 2-5 to use in multiple ways.
 It can be a tricycle, balance bike, three-wheel scooter, or kick scooter.

 There are three steps to changing the wheels between modes, and it requires only a screwdriver.
 So you won’t want to change it each time your child goes out to play, but when they are ready for the next mode, it isn’t a complicated process to change the bike.

 While many parents love this bike, a couple reported that it broke relatively quickly.
 So keep in mind how hard your child might be on the plastic parts when buying.

 If your child loves the scooter mode and is interested in trying skateboarding, check out our recommendations for skateboards for kids of all ages.

 Best Add-On Bicycle Seats